awsdocs/amazon-ec2-user-guide/doc_source/configure-access-to-serial-console.md

 You can connect to the serial console without a password\.
 However, to *use* the serial console for troubleshooting an instance, the instance must have a password\-based user\.
 You must set a user password for every instance for which you will use the serial console\.
 This is a one\-time requirement for each instance\.

 **Note**
-The following instructions are applicable only if you launched your instance using an AWS\-provided AMI because, by default, AWS\-provided AMIs are not configured with a password\-based user\.
+The following instructions are applicable only if you launched your instance using an AWS provided AMI because, by default, AWS provided AMIs are not configured with a password\-based user\.
 If you launched your instance using an AMI that already has the root user password configured, you can skip these instructions\.

 **To set a user password**